sql-machine-learning/elasticdl/docs/tutorials/model_building.md

 ### Debug Model in VS Code

 We can add the command to the configurations in the `launch.json` file to debug the model in VS Code.
-The [tutorial](https://code.visualstudio.com/docs/python/debugging) show how to config the `launch.json` file.
+The [tutorial](https://code.visualstudio.com/docs/python/debugging) show how to configure the `launch.json` file.
 For example, the configuration to debug the DNN model is

 ```json
 {